 There are three ways of satisfying the language requirement:

-2. Undergraduate Course - A grade of 75% or higher in a full year undergraduate course that is above the level of senior matriculation. *Note* registration in an undergraduate course requires this form, which must be submitted before the add/drop period in mid-September.
+2. Undergraduate Course - A grade of 70% or higher in a full year university-level introductory course (eg: German 1030). *Note* registration in an undergraduate course requires the appropriate form, which must be submitted to the Registrar's Office by the add/drop period.

-Each M.A. student is required to write a thesis (or dissertation).
+Each M.A. student is required to write a thesis.
 The thesis is a formal statement of the theory, source materials, methodology, and findings of a student's major research project.
-It should be between 20,000 and 30,000 words, excluding bibliography and non-substantive appendices.
+It must be between 25,000 and 35,000 words, excluding bibliography and non-substantive appendices.

 All program requirements (including language requirement) must be completed before the thesis examination takes place.